frankjlin16/pathfinding-visualizer/README.md

 A* (A-star) search is weighted and guarantees the shortest path.
 Like Dijkstra’s algorithm, A* constructs a lowest-cost path tree.
 However, A* uses heuristics that reduce computation time by planning each step with informed decisions.

-Fun fact: Google Maps uses an A* search coupled with collections of highly complex heuristics.
+Fun fact: Google Maps uses an A* search coupled with collections of highly advanced heuristics.

 ## Credits